Lifecycle segments are a little different from regular segments. Read more here.

 Segments that are created inside Lifecycles are unique segments.
 What does that mean?

-You cannot select from previously created segments
+From inside the lifecycle, you cannot select from previously created segments

 You cannot re-use segments that you create in Lifecycles